hlandau/acmetool/_doc/SCHEMA.md

 was the URL to the certificate.
 Such certificates may still exist in a state directory; it is recommended that implementations be able to detect whether an URL leads to a certificate or order via the Content-Type of the response yielded when dereferencing the URL.
+These old certificate directories (and some older new certificate directories) will also lack an "account" symlink.

+Each certificate subdirectory MUST contain a relative symlink "account" to an account directory used to request the certificate.
+(Old certificate directories may lack this symlink.)

 A client SHOULD automatically delete any certificate directory if the certificate it contains is expired AND is not referenced by the "live"